schuyleresprit/vcl/pages/czech.md

 ---
-layout: pagedefault
+layout: default
-title: "Translations"
+title: Czech
-permalink: /Translations
+permalink: /czech
 ---
+Represented here are the authors who have written works in Czech.
+Some of these may be texts translated into Czech from other languages.

 <html>
 <body>